 Bonded teeth don’t require any special care.
 You only have to follow the usual dental hygiene practices like brushing teeth twice a day, flossing at least once every day, and going for regular dental checkups.
 This will keep your bonded teeth neat and clean.
 However, the bonding material used in this process can chip which is why it is essential to avoid certain habits like using your teeth as an opener, chewing on hard food objects like ice or chewing on pens, or biting your nails.

 If you start noticing sharp edges on your bonded tooth, get an odd feeling while biting down, or have any other dental health concerns, immediately consult Drs.
-Mulkey and Hildreth in their Marietta, GA dentist office.
+Mulkey in their Marietta, GA dentist office.